The Flowering Tree

 A man, a tree, a river flows

-Towards where man, tree, river shows
+Where man, tree, river all disclose

-That Easter where our lives begin.
+The Easter where our lives begin.

 The tree of life and the river flowing out of Eden make their first appearance at the beginning of the Bible in the book of Genesis.
 Here they represent all that is at stake in the choice faced by humanity of whether or not to trust in God's goodness.
 'The river of the water of life' and the tree of life 'whose leaves are for the healing of the nations' reappear at the end of the Bible in the book of Revelation where they are symbols of God's final act of redemption in which all the temporary triumphs of evil will be overcome.